 19. Does Get Started HK offer bookkeeping and tax filing services?

-Yes, we are a CPA firm, and we provide accounting, auditing and tax filing services.
+As a leading HK-based CPA firm in Hong Kong, Get Started HK provides accounting, auditing and tax filing services.
 In addition to company incorporation, we support clients with ongoing compliance such as bookkeeping, preparation of financial statements, and filing of annual returns and profit tax.

-No. In Hong Kong, the government only requires your first audit or offshore report 18 months after incorporation.
-It means that accounting fees are payable 18 months later – not upfront.
+No. The Hong Kong government only requires your first audit or offshore report to be submitted in 18 months after incorporation.
+It means you are only require to prepare the accounting 18 months later, hence the accounting fee is only be payable by that time (2nd year) – not upfront during incorporation.
 Some foreign owned firms may demand fees 18 months in advance, tying up your cash unnecessarily.

 With Get Started HK, there’s no need to pay the accounting fee on day one, you can keep every dollar working for your business, focus on development, and start generating profit before any accounting costs are due.
 Founders understand founders, and we know cash flow is king.

-22. At what point must I file the initial accounting and audit report?
+24. At which stage must I file the initial accounting and audit report?

 The first Profit Tax Return is issued about 18 months after the company’s incorporation date.
 The Inland Revenue Department then grants an additional 3 months to prepare the required reports, this means you have up to 21 months to finalize your records.